Skip to main content

 Help Mark

-Ryu Inomata is involved in a variety of activities.
+Mr. Inomata is involved in a variety of other activities.

-Going forward, we will continue to promote D&I by accepting and utilizing diversity to enhance the happiness and satisfaction of employees, and linking D&I to the sustainable growth of the Group to enhance our corporate value.
+Going forward, we will continue to promote DEI by accepting and utilizing diversity to enhance the happiness and satisfaction of employees, and linking DEI to the sustainable growth of the Group to enhance our corporate value.

 Promoting diverse work styles that enable each and every employee to play an active role